Essential Care Advice for Artificial Grass in Winter

 Rinsing your artificial grass should be a key part of your turf maintenance routine.
 Use a hose to rinse away any loose debris.
 The water should be cold and on a low pressure, so that the grass isn’t damaged.
 Start at one end of the garden and slowly move across, using circular motions.
 Ensure that the artificial grass is left to dry to avoid any accidents.

 Disinfecting your artificial grass will keep any bacteria at bay.
 You should disinfect the turf with a mild detergent once per month.
-You can keep it clean with a mild detergent such as Pro Pooch, Pro-Kleen or a half-and-half mix of vinegar and water.
+You can keep it clean with our artificial grass cleaner.
 Animal waste should be removed daily to ensure that the grass doesn’t become dirty or stained.

 Removing chewing gum from your artificial grass can be difficult, and should be handled with care.
 Use a knife to gently scrape in upward motions, being careful not to scrape across the top of the turf.